BrentGrammer/Statistics/NOTES/DeepLearning/GradientDescent.md

 ### Loss Function

+#### Mean Squared Error

 - A standard loss function is the mean squared error for the model function $Lotsize + b = Price$. $${1\over n}\sum_{i=1}^n{(Predicted_i - Actual_i)^2}$$
+  - The reasoning behind this is that we take the difference between the predictions and the actual data, and add square to eliminate negative values cancelling out positive values (we want all differences to contribute to the error).
+So the idea is we compare the result of the model given unknown variables to what the predictions would be given the same unknown variables fed into the model.
   - Take the output of the model given a param (guess the value), take the predictions and get the difference from that output to the actual value squared, and take the mean by dividing by number of data points.
 Do this for every data point and sum up the results.
 Then multiply that result by 1 and divide by n data points.
   - see [video](https://www.udemy.com/course/machine-learning-with-javascript/learn/lecture/12279864#questions)
   - example: `m * lot Size + b` (predicting prices of houses based on lot size, some multiplier m of the size and some b that is added to the price): Mean sqaured error would be: $${1\over n}\sum_{i=1}^n((m*x_i + b) - Actual_i)^2$$